Get Started with Confluent Cloud on the Azure Marketplace with Commitments

 After Azure deploys your resources, a confirmation message appears.
 Click Go to resource to view the deployed resource on the Azure portal.

-Click the Confluent SSO URL Manage on Confluent Cloud to sign on to Confluent Cloud using your Azure AD account.
+Click the Confluent SSO URL Manage on Confluent Cloud to sign in to Confluent Cloud using your Azure AD account.
 You might be asked to choose an account for SSO.
 Grant permission to the Confluent app on the Consent screen by clicking Accept.
 You are now signed in and can manage your resources on Confluent Cloud.

 You can invite more users to your organization by creating a Confluent Cloud account.
 Use an Azure AD user, or a non-SSO user with an email address and password.
 For more information, see Add a local user account and Add an SSO user.